awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 # Accessing no\-ingress EC2 instances with AWS Systems Manager<a name="ec2-ssm"></a>

-A "no\-ingress EC2 instance" created for an EC2 environment enables AWS Cloud9 to connect to its Amazon EC2 instance without the need to open any inbound ports on that instance\.
+A "no\-ingress EC2 instance" that's created for an EC2 environment enables AWS Cloud9 to connect to its Amazon EC2 instance without the need to open any inbound ports on that instance\.
 You can select the no\-ingress option when creating an EC2 environment by using the [console](create-environment-main.md#create-environment-console) or the [command\-line interface](tutorial-create-environment-cli-step1.md)\.

 ![\[Selecting a new no-ingress EC2 instance for your environment\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/EC2-options-with-SSM.png)